liquibase/liquibase-contribute-site/docs/code/get-started/create-pr.md

     We appreciate you taking the time to contribute!

     Before submitting a pull request, please take the time to comment on the issue you are wanting to resolve.
-    This helps us prevent duplicate effort or advise if the team is already addressing the issue.
+    This helps us prevent duplicate efforts or advise if the team is already addressing the issue.

 ## Suggestions